For those who’d like to read the play before proceeding with this article, you can, for free, here.

 Shakespeare is not letting any character off easily.
 The question of ‘who is the blame’ is rather murky and difficult to answer.
 It’s a fair question to ask.
 But what makes tragedy electrifying is not the idea of ‘blame’ but of ‘consequence.’
 And like with any other Shakespeare tragedy, things aren’t as simple as they initally look.

 Romeo & Juliet is a beautiful play.
 I commend William Shakespeare for ending a tragedy on an almost forgiving note.
 The elders learning the errors of their ways and striving for a better future gives the reader some peace, or as Aristotle would say, catharsis.

 Although I understand why people dismiss Romeo & Juliet, it saddens me.
 Shakespeare explores rich themes, and has a mature understanding of consequence and action.
-Shakespeare does not write in a shallow way, and although it is easy to simplify his ideas and plot points, I think it does a disservice to his work to label Romeo & Juliet as ‘silly’ when really, it’s groundbreaking.
+Shakespeare does not write in a shallow way, and although it is easy to simplify his ideas and plot points, it does a disservice to label Romeo & Juliet as ‘silly’ when really, it’s groundbreaking.